psq/stacks-open-oracle/README.md

 When calling addPrices, the contract will verify that the signature matches the public key for that source, so prices can be retrieved very quickly.
 Anyone can call addPrices, but the source and public key should verify, and the timestamp needs to be later than the existing value

-When a pair has one symbol, the price is against USD, otherwise, againt the second symbol (for example, Binance does not have USD pairs, only USDT or other stable coins)
+When a pair has one symbol, the price is against USD, otherwise, againt the second symbol (for example, Binance does not have USD pairs, only USDT or other stable coins).
+So for example `STX` is the STX price in USD, while `STX-BTC` is the price of STX in BTC (adjusted for the relevant number of decimals, 6 by default, 8 for BTC, and lots for ETH (ok, 18)).

 ## Feeds